Compliance and enforcement

 Deed of agreement between SafeWork NSW and the NSW Police Force.

-How to contact our Legal Services (including serving subpoenas, directions, notices and correspondence).
+How to contact DFSI Legal (including serving subpoenas, directions, notices and correspondence).

 Inspector responsibilities include issuing licences and registration for potentially dangerous work, investigating workplace incidents, as well as enforcing WHS, workers compensation and explosives laws.